 In July, Blue Ridge is generally around the same temperature as Roanoke.
-Temperatures in Blue Ridge average around 81°F (27°C), and Roanoke stays around 79°F (26°C).
+Daily temperatures in Blue Ridge average around 81°F (27°C), and Roanoke fluctuates around 79°F (26°C).

 People are often attracted to the plentiful sunshine in Roanoke this time of the year.
 In Blue Ridge, it's very sunny this time of the year.
 Blue Ridge usually receives around the same amount of sunshine as Roanoke during summer.
-At this time of the year, Blue Ridge gets 265 hours of sunny skies, while Roanoke receives 273 hours of full sun.
+Blue Ridge gets 265 hours of sunny skies, while Roanoke receives 273 hours of full sun in the summer.

 Roanoke receives a lot of rain in the summer.
 Blue Ridge gets a good bit of rain this time of year.
 In July, Blue Ridge usually receives more rain than Roanoke.
-At this time of the year, Blue Ridge gets 5.2 inches (131 mm) of rain, while Roanoke receives 4.2 inches (106 mm) of rain each month for the summer.
+Blue Ridge gets 5.2 inches (131 mm) of rain, while Roanoke receives 4.2 inches (106 mm) of rain each month for the summer.

 The autumn brings many poeple to Blue Ridge as well as Roanoke.

 Blue Ridge is around the same temperature as Roanoke in the autumn.
-The temperature in Blue Ridge is usually 63°F (17°C) in October, and Roanoke stays around 60°F (16°C).
+The daily temperature in Blue Ridge averages around 63°F (17°C) in October, and Roanoke fluctuates around 60°F (16°C).

 The sun comes out a lot this time of the year in Roanoke.
 People are often attracted to the plentiful sunshine in Blue Ridge this time of the year.
 In the autumn, Blue Ridge often gets around the same amount of sunshine as Roanoke.
 Blue Ridge gets 211 hours of sunny skies this time of year, while Roanoke receives 210 hours of full sun.